 3. Chapultepec Castle

 We paid 500 pesos/per hour for the whole boat.
 Even though we came here during the week, and the place was dead we couldn't get a lower price.
-The best option is split the cost with other tourists around.
-Even thought this activity was a bit expensive, we enjoyed the whole experience.
+The best option has split the cost with other tourists around.
+Even though this activity was a bit expensive, we enjoyed the whole experience.

 5. Try Pulque